-While our protocols, technologies, and experimental designs are all feminist in that they foreground issues of equity and justice, the main place where people notice feminism-at-work when they join our lab is in how we run our weekly lab meetings.
-Here are some resources to running an anti-oppressive, horizontal, equity-based meeting:
+While our protocols, technologies, and experimental designs are all based in humility, equity, and anti-colonialism, the main place where people notice justice-at-work when they join our lab is in how we run our weekly lab meetings.
+Here are some resources to running an anti-oppressive, horizontal, equity-based meeting, including: shared guidelines (sometimes called a code of conduct), facilitation methods, training in collaboration, and consensus based decision making.

 Here are two excellent resources on how to do facilitation:

-Aorta Collective Anti-Oppresive Facilitation Guide (Creative Commons license)
+Aorta Collective Anti-Oppressive Facilitation Guide (Creative Commons license)

 USAID Facilitation Skills Training Manual

-One of the simple facilitation techniques we use every meeting is a round robin or talking circle.
+One of the simple facilitation techniques we use every meeting is a round robin.
 We go around to everyone at the table, in order, and they have a chance to speak or weigh in on the topic.
 Anyone can “pass” and choose not to speak, but it also means the junior researchers, introverts, women, people of colour, new recruits, and others that may not otherwise speak have a chance to share their insights.
 We often do one of these at the end of the meeting to see how everyone is doing/what their main take away was.
+(Note: This is not a talking circle, which is a specific and sacred healing ceremony.
+This is just taking turns.)

 Consensus-Based Decision Making